 They called him "Cap the Knife."

-James Jay Carafano is a senior research fellow for national security at the Heritage Foundation.
+-Examiner Columnist James Jay Carafano is vice president for defense and foreign policy studies at the Heritage Foundation.